DANEVORE – Half Danish – Half Omnivore

-Favorit travel/food destinations: New York, Berlin, London, San Diego and San Francisco
+Favorit travel/food destinations: New York, Berlin, London, Barcelona, San Diego and San Francisco

 Favorit foods: Hey, I’m an omnivore – I love almost all food.
 But I especially love food from the american south, mexican, thai, vietnamese and indian food.

-Favorit dishes (Currently): Spicy Miso Ramen, really good Sushi, Paella and Gumbo.
+Favorit dishes (Currently): Ramen, Pho, really good Sushi, Paella and Gumbo.
 And any kind of slow cooked casserole with pork sirloin and cream.